Nordic Brazilians: History

 In April 2010, the City of Nova Roma, RS celebrated the 120th anniversary of the Swedish immigration to the city.
 Earlier, in 1991, the city of Ijui, RS celebrated the immigration of the Scandinavians to their city (mainly Swedes) with the opening of a Swedish Cultural Center in the city.

 There was also significant immigration of Swedish and Danish citizens to São João da Boa Vista, in the state of São Paulo.

 In the 1920s, Danish immigrants in rural parts of Aiuruoca laid the foundation for the modern Brazilian cheese production.

 Religion and culture

 The Scandinavian Church in Brazil is a part of The Swedish Church Abroad (SKUT) – which belongs to the Church of Sweden.
 They offer services for Scandinavians or persons with Scandinavian related interests.
 They have churches in Rio de Janeiro and São Paulo.

-The Norwegian Church Abroad or The Norwegian Seamen's Church is located in Rio de Janeiro.
-The Norwegian Church Abroad or The Norwegian Seamen's Church (Norwegian: Sjømannskirken) is a religious organisation serving Norwegians and other Scandinavians travelling abroad.
-Founded in 1864, The Norwegian Seamen's Mission – Sjømannsmisjonen – was established to secure the moral and religious education of Scandinavian seafarers, but also to give them "breathing room" where a fellow countryman was available to lend an ear and give some attention.
-Today, the churches and their staff together with travelling pastors around the globe represent a "resource center" for all Norwegians travelling internationally.

-Also, over time, many of the Scandinavians have converted to Roman Catholicism, or more recently, other forms of Protestantism.
+Also, over time, many of the Scandinavians have converted to Catholicism, or more recently, other forms of Protestantism.